email.mime: Creating email and MIME objects from scratch¶Source code: Lib/email/mime/

 set of the text and is passed as an argument to the

-Unless the _charset argument is explicitly set to None
+Unless the _charset argument is explicitly set to None, the

 MIMEText object created will have both a Content-Type header